Howard Platt

 Howard Thomas Platt (born June 5, 1938) is an American stage and television actor, singer and director, best known for his role as "Officer Hopkins" on the TV series Sanford and Son (1972–76).
 Platt wrote and performed “Riverwinds” for LaSalle: Expedition II in 1977.

 Career biography

 Platt has made numerous comedic and dramatic appearances on television, most recently as Rev. Weber in What About Joan?
 Along with his role as Hoppy on Sanford And Son, Platt has also had guest roles as Dr. Phil Newman on The Bob Newhart Show (in a total of 6 episodes), Max on Alice, Major Ted Spector on M*A*S*H, and Judge Jonathan Stockfish on Evening Shade.
 He portrayed 5 different characters on Barney Miller.

 As a series regular he played Captain Doug March on the CBS-TV sitcom Flying High (1978–79).
 His many movie roles include T.R.
-Baskin, Nixon, The Cat from Outer Space, and Norma Jean & Marilyn.
+Baskin, Nixon, The Cat from Outer Space, Three the Hard Way, and Norma Jean & Marilyn.